taublast/DrawnUi.Maui.Demo/README.md

 It will render a mask over its children when hovered, think of it as an inverted shape.

 ### Docs under construction

+## MAUI Compatibility Limitations

+* Binding RelativeSource with FindAncestorBindingContext not working